-A new 4-week series of training webinars is being offered to enable new Metrologists to gain the fundamentals and knowledge base to operate with confidence for Mass Echelon III and Volume Echelon II calibration levels.
-Sessions are being held in September 2020 and January 2021, and will be added later in 2021 if there is a continued need by new Metrologists.
-This is a temporary course offered during the pandemic, and New State metrologists will still be required to complete the formal suite of in-person seminar courses once those resume.
+A new 4-week series of training webinars is being offered to enable new metrologists to gain the fundamentals and knowledge base to operate with confidence for Mass Echelon III and Volume Echelon II calibration levels.
+A session has been scheduled for May/June 2021, and more will be added later in 2021 if there is a continued need by new metrologists.
+This is a temporary course offered during the pandemic, and new State metrologists will still be required to complete the formal suite of in-person seminar courses once the on-site classes resume.

 Field Inspection.
-In March 2020 we began providing 2-hour webinars on the topics of “Examination Procedure for Price Verification”, “Overview of the Package and Labeling Regulation”, and “NIST Handbook 133 – Checking the Net Contents of Packaged Goods”.
+In March 2020, we began providing 2-hour webinars on the topics of “Examination Procedure for Price Verification”, “Overview of the Package and Labeling Regulation”, and “NIST Handbook 133 – Checking the Net Contents of Packaged Goods”.
+In Fall 2020, OWM added two new webinars, “Weights and Measures Inspection – Evidence, Search and Seizure, and Due Process” and "NIST Handbook 133 - How to Test Animal Bedding".
 Webinars in these topics will continue based on demand from the community.
-As of August 2020, OWM has offered 26 webinars on these topics which were attended by over 1400 students from 42 states.
-We will be adding webinars in the fall of 2020 on topics of “Weights and Measures Inspection – Evidence, Search and Seizure, and Due Process” and several specific topics on methods of sale and test procedures.
+As of February 2021, OWM has offered 54 webinars on these topics, which were attended by over 2550 students from 47 states and 8 countries.

 The following is a link to a course on NIST Handbook 44 that is designed for use as self-study.
 It describes the history, organization, and intended use of NIST Handbook 44.
 It also provides instruction on NIST Handbook 44 terminology; how to locate specific paragraphs; use of the National Conference on Weights and Measures Final Reports to understand the application of specific sections; and use of requirements in conjunction with the NIST Examination Procedure Outlines.